 Payday loans, or payday advances, are typically two-week loans between $100 and $500.
 A consumer provides a payday lender with a post-dated check and receives cash for the check amount instantly, minus a 15 to 30 percent finance charge.
 When expressed as an APR (annual percentage rate), this rate can exceed 600% in states where the payday lending industry is unregulated.

 Many consumers can’t afford to pay off these loans within two weeks.
-They either roll over the loan or take out another payday loan to pay off the first one, says Mike Sullivan, director of education for Take Charge America, a national non-profit credit counseling agency based in Phoenix.
+They either roll over the loan or take out another payday loan to pay off the first one, says Mike Sullivan, personal financial consultant for Take Charge America, a national non-profit credit counseling agency based in Phoenix.

 “If you know someone who is a regular user of payday loans, be aware that they are designed to be habit-forming and quitting is much like quitting smoking.
 These folks have come to depend on that $100 or $200 every pay period, and they do not have the cash to just pay them off.”